john01dav/actix-plus/actix-plus-static-files/README.md

 ## Overview

-- Embed static resources in executuble via convenient macro
+- Embed static resources in executable via convenient macro
 - Serve static resources as directory in `actix-web`
 - Support for angular-like routers
 - Fork of actix-web-static-files by Alexander Korolev